tommyreins/praxis/README.md

 # praxis

-A simple website made pretty with bulma
+a simple website made pretty with bulma